Hear about the real-life implications of inaccessible packaging from those living with sight loss.

 "When I'm not with her, Jorja calls me to search for something online, so that I can read through things.
 Or, she'll ask somebody at the shop to see if they know," said Laura.
 “As with a lot of labelling, the information’s in the tiniest print at the very end of the ingredients list, and Jorja can’t read that.
 So she ends up buying things that she always has, because she knows that they’re safe – but this completely limits her free choice.”

-He said: “I struggle to go shopping on my own and need help from assistants.
+“I struggle to go shopping on my own and need help from assistants.
 I’m not sure if I’m picking up a pack of filleted chicken or chicken wings, I can’t tell the difference.

 “Having limited access to information is quite daunting – it makes you feel less confident and more inept, constantly feeling like a burden.
 So, this has a knock-on effect when it comes to getting out and about.”